AlexVens/vox-music-telegramBOT/README.md

 Docker will automatically download the required version of Linux and Python, install FFmpeg, and set up all dependencies from requirements.txt: docker build -t vox-music-bot .

-Here is the English translation for sections 3 and 4:

 3. First Launch and Configuration (Interactive Mode) On the very first launch, the bot will politely ask you to enter your Telegram token from @BotFather directly into the console.
 Run it in interactive mode: